 Charles Manson Manipulation

 Ressler also dedicates much attention to Charles Manson and how he manipulated his followers.

-Charles Manson admitted of giving the hippies around him what they wanted to see.
+Charles Manson admitted to giving the hippies around him what they wanted to see.

 He became what they wanted, he “held a mirror in front of them”.